MRCIEU/CheckSumStats/README.md

 customised 1000 genomes reference dataset (see [step 1.2](#step2) above).

-Alternatively to the make\_plot\_gwas\_catalog function, we can identify conflicts with the GWAS catalog using flag\_gc\_conflicts().
-This can be used to programmatically identify effect size and EAF conflicts, which may be particularly useful when assessing large numbers of datasets and when one doesn’t wish to generate lots of plots for manual inspection.
+Alternatively, we can identify conflicts with the GWAS catalog using flag\_gc\_conflicts().
+This can be used to programmatically identify effect size and EAF conflicts, which may be particularly useful when assessing large numbers of datasets and when one doesn’t want to generate lots of plots for manual inspection.

 ``` r